Candy is arguably the most important resource in Pokémon Go, enabling you to power up and evolve your Pokémon and thus strengthen them in the process.

-It combines with Stardust to form arguably the central mechanic in the game outside of finding and catching Pokémon themselves, but thankfully, there's many ways to get your hands on it, including when using the new Rare Candy item.
+It combines with Stardust to form one of the central mechanics in Pokémon Go outside of finding and catching Pokémon themselves, but thankfully, there's many ways to get your hands on it, including using the Rare Candy item.

 On this page: